Secure By Design

 SBOMs should be integrated into the software lifecycle, ensuring they are generated and updated automatically at each build stage.
 By continuously monitoring dependencies and validating SBOMs with tools like Syft and Trivy, organizations can prevent security risks before deployment.
 Secure build pipelines play a critical role in mitigating software supply chain threats and supporting the product lifecycle.

-BSI TR-03183 guideline requires that SBOMs be integrated into secure software development pipelines to ensure end-to-end traceability.
+BSI TR-03183 (implementation guidance) recommends integrating SBOMs into secure software development pipelines to ensure end-to-end traceability.

 |---|---|